gabisponciano/MNIST_Classification/README.md

 # MNIST_Classification
-Project to address basic notions of image classification
+Project to address basic notions of image classification using MNIST dataset